projectM-visualizer/projectm/BUILDING-cmake.md

 a `CMakeLists.txt` file will also be created in the build tree with the same relative path.
 Each of these subdirectories contains a `CMakeFiles` directory with CMake-internal data, generated project files for the select toolset, e.g. makefiles and any temporary compile artifacts.

+The directory structure is created by CMake and may change depending on the generator and CMake version used.

 ### Executable and library locations